arunasurya/academy/terminal.md

 $ file test/testy
 test/testy: empty
 ```
-`tree` commands allows you to see a subtree of the current directory
+`tree` command allows you to see a subtree of the current directory
 ```
 $ tree
 .